AdobeDocs/commerce-learn.en/help/backend-development/mysql-query-cache.md

 ---
-title: Learn about mysql query cache and some recommended settings
+title: Learn how mysql query caching
-description: learn about mysql query cache.
-Get an understanding for how the query and result is saved, and how the cache is invalidated.
+description: There are times when mysql queries get backed up waiting for a lock.
+This tutorial explains what is query caching and some recommendations for settings if you have issues.
 kt: 13690
 doc-type: video
 activity: use
-last-substantial-update: 2023-7-18
+last-substantial-update: 2023-7-27
-feature: Backend Development, Logs, Services
+feature: Backend Development, Cache, Logs
 topic: Commerce, Development
 role: Architect, Developer
 level: Intermediate

 ---
-# Learn MySQL query cache
+# Learn about mysql query caching

+Learn what MySQL query cache is and some basic understanding for how it works.
+Learn how to detect an issue with mysql query caching, by finding "waiting for query cache lock" appearing in a high volume in the mysql slow query logs.

 ## Who is this video for?